cgundy/myblog/_posts/2020-10-04-debugging-the-gender-gap.md

 A more modern example of this shift in technical prestige is the genderization of front-end development.
 In the early days of the internet, developers were expected to be full-stack.
-As roles grew specialized, web development lost prestige and became more populated by women.
+As roles grew specialized, front-end dev lost prestige and became more populated by women.
 It also, consequently, [paid less](https://medium.com/@melissamcewen/is-frontend-development-sexist-220040c952b1).
 Furthermore, a